 Michael is a Wyoming native who began learning Spanish in High School and graduated with a B.A. in Spanish from Regis University.
 As an undergraduate he studied theology and linguistics in El Salvador for a year.
-Upon graduation, he worked as an English teacher and Spanish interpreter in the Dominican Republic for 3 years.
+Upon graduation, he worked as an English teacher and Spanish interpreter in the Dominican Republic for several years.
 He holds a Certificate in Translation and Interpretation from the Community College of Aurora and became a Certified Court Interpreter in 2018.
-Michael has interpreted in public schools as well as for immigration attorneys and their clients from Central and South America.
-Currently a Professionally Qualified legal interpreter, Michael is working to become Colorado Court Certified, and to that end, attended the National Center for Interpretation Court Interpreter Training Institute this July in Tucson, Arizona.
-He is motivated to help CAPI serve its members and to grow and improve the interpreting profession.
+Michael has interpreted in public schools, state courts, immigration courts, medical settings, and conferences.
+Michael loves what he does and is motivated to help CAPI serve its members and to grow and improve the interpreting profession.
 In his free time Michael enjoys camping, hiking, bicycling, cooking good food, and enjoying meals with friends.